OWASP/CheatSheetSeries/cheatsheets_draft/Kubernetes_Security_Cheat_Sheet.md

 #### RBAC
 A strong Role Based Access Control (RBAC) system is arguably one of the most critical requirements in large engineering organizations, since even the most secure system can be easily circumvented by overprivileged users or employees.
 Restricting privileged users to least privileges necessary to perform job responsibilities, ensuring access to systems are set to “deny all” by default, and ensuring proper documentation detailing roles and responsibilities are in place is one of the most critical security concerns in the enterprise.

+#### Disadvantages
+Along with the many advantages, Service mesh also brings in its set of challenges, few of them are listed below:
+* Added Complexity: The introduction of proxies, sidecars and other components into an already sophisticated environment dramatically increases the complexity of development and operations.
+* Required Expertise: Adding a service mesh such as Istio on top of an orchestrator such as Kubernetes often requires operators to become experts in both technologies.
+* Slowness: Service meshes are an invasive and intricate technology that can add significant slowness to an architecture.
+* Adoption of a Platform: The invasiveness of service meshes force both developers and operators to adapt to a highly opinionated platform and conform to its rules.

 ### Implementing Open Policy Agent (OPA) for a centralized policy management
 OPA is a project that started in 2016 aimed at unifying policy enforcement across different technologies and systems.
 It can be used to enforce policies on their platforms (like Kubernetes clusters).
 When it comes to Kubernetes, RBAC and Pod security policies to impose fine-grained control over the cluster.
 But again, this will only apply to the cluster but not outside the cluster.
 That’s where Open Policy Agent (OPA) comes into play.
 OPA was introduced to create a unified method of enforcing security policy in the stack.